 Notice that the “filter guardian” (the parent/administrator of the account) can unblock pages on a case-by-case basis.
 You can also allow filter “override” which is like a warning.
 The site will initially be blocked, but the user can decide if they want to continue.
 This feature is “primarily valuable for adults who choose to use the Filter as a precautionary measure—simply to keep from inadvertently viewing objectionable sites.”
 You might not want to allow this for a young child, but might be a good transition for an older teen.
-Time Limitscan be set if you use Filtering.
-You can restrict hours per day as well as total time per week.

 The Covenant Eyes Mobile App

 Your child may be accessing the internet on their phone or tablet more often than on the family computer.
 The Covenant Eyes app works in conjunction with an existing account.
 Download the app (free) onto your kids’ devices, restrict Safari or other browsers, and have them sign into the app with the Covenant Eyes account.
 Their mobile web viewing will be included on the accountability reports.